h3rb/page/README.md

 https://asciinema.org/a/dbaYCBFxgbyH4jQmBj1vNxuMR

 The above demonstration shows how to:
-a) Clone this repo
+* Clone this repo
-b) Setup configuration with basic paths and folder permissions
+* Setup configuration with basic paths and folder permissions
-c) Activate and investigate the "last-log" file
+* Activate and investigate the "last-log" file
-d) Import the default Mysql database schema
+* Import the default Mysql database schema
-e) Clear logs
+* Clear logs
-f) Test login with the default administrative password
+* Test login with the default administrative password

 Copyright (c) 2015-2017, H. Elwood Gilliland III All rights reserved.